The pancreas is an organ of the digestive system located deep in the upper part of the abdomen, behind the stomach and in front of the spine.

 The word cancer is used to describe any one of a group of diseases in which abnormal cells grow out of control, and can spread.
 These abnormal cells are different from normal cells in both appearance and function.
 Pancreatic cancer occurs when abnormal cells grow out of control in the tissue of the pancreas and form a tumor.

 Because the pancreas lies deep in the abdomen, a doctor performing an examination on a patient would not be able to feel a pancreatic tumor.
 Pancreatic cancer has no early warning signs, and there are currently no effective screening tests.
 As a result, pancreatic cancer is usually discovered late.
 Often, the diagnosis is not made until the cancer has spread to other areas of the body (stage IV).
 However, research focused on better diagnostic tests and newer treatments provides a more optimistic future for patients diagnosed with pancreatic cancer.
 In fact, a blood test and better scans are in development.

 Before 2030, pancreatic cancer is expected to be the second-leading cause of cancer-related deaths in the United States, second only to lung cancer.
-In 2018, the American Cancer Society estimates there will be 55,440 new cases of pancreatic cancer, 44,330 of which will die.
+In 2019, the American Cancer Society estimates there will be 56,770 new pancreatic cancer cases, and 45,750 people will pass away from the disease.